-After lunch at a restaurant at Kyoto Handicraft Center, where you’ll find many traditional Japanese and Kyoto-made specialty items, enjoy an afternoon sightseeing tour of the city.
+After Japanese/western style buffet lunch at a local restaurant, enjoy an afternoon sightseeing tour of the city.
 Starting at Sanjusangendo Hall (also called Sanjusangendo Temple), Japan's longest wooden structure, admire the 1,001 images of Senju Kannon – the goddess of mercy.

 Next, take in the glorious vermilion-hued Heian Shrine (a renowned Shinto shrine) followed by a visit to the UNESCO World Heritage-listed Kiyomizu Temple to enjoy its wooden veranda and classical Japanese gardens.
 In the evening, board the Shinkansen bullet train back to Tokyo and arrive at Tokyo Station around 9:30pm.